2020PB/police-brutality/reports/Oregon.md

 ### Police charge protesters | July 18th

-Footage shows police rushing at protesters.
+Footage shows police rushing at protesters near Lombard and Pacific Highway.
 Several protesters are tackled and shoved to the ground.
 The reporter filming states that at least one bike was confiscated.

 tags: property-destruction, protester, push, shove, tackle

 id: or-portland-101

-geolocation:
+geolocation: 45.5771371,-122.6822306

 **Links**